So. They've done it. They've actually gone and done it.

 Seriously, are any of the 2020/21 squad getting a look-in?

-PSG probably don't even want to sign Georginio Wijnaldum - they're just doing it to prove they can.
+PSG probably didn't even want to sign Georginio Wijnaldum - they just did it to prove they can.

 CM: Marco Verratti

-We'd like to celebrate the fact we've finally got another member of the 2020/21 squad in next season's starting XI but even this one isn't nailed on.
+We'd like to celebrate the fact we've finally got another member of the 2020/21 squad in the starting XI but even this one isn't nailed on.

-Chelsea are rumoured to be exploring the possibility of a move for Marco Verratti but in truth it seems highly unlikely Les Parisiens would let a player of his ability leave.
+Chelsea have been linked with a move for Marco Verratti but in truth it seems highly unlikely Les Parisiens would let a player of his ability leave.

 Expect Verratti to remain at the club as they look to win back their French crown.